Hangary/Flask_Food_Ordering/User-stories for week02.md

 - ***US5***: As a customer, I want to be able to pay by credit card, so that I can easily enter my payment details and complete the payment.
   - ***Acceptance Criteria***:
-    - Test – An external secured payment gateway should popup when the customer decides to click “PAY”
+    - Test – An external secured payment gateway should popup when the customer decides to click “PAY”.
     - Test – After the payment process is completed, the popup should close and AffordbleRentals webpage should show “PAYMENT COMPLETED” in green.
   - ***Priority***: 2
   - ***Size***: 1hr